 Learning for the sake of learning is an exercise in futility.
 You will often end up losing focus and will never have achieved anything.
 You need to set a clear goal, and then figure out how to meet that goal.

 The French Municipal Council built Hengshan Park in August 1925.
 During construction, they took 5000 tonnes of mud from XuJiaHui River.
 They used the mud to fill out the low-lying channel to the north of the park.
 Afterwards, they built a pavilion on top and planted many arbour trees.
-In May 1926 they opened the park to foreign visitors only, like many other parks in Shanghai at the time.
-It had the name Beidang Park until October 1943 when they renamed it to Hengshan Park.

 Last time we were in Dandong we saw an advertisement for the Dandong Beer Festival.
 We planned to finish our holiday with some excessive beer consumption.

 After returning to Dandong we rested up in our hotel for a short while.
 The we headed over to Peter’s for some food.
-Over lunch we realised that none of us knew the address to go to the Beer Festival.
-A frantic search over the wireless internet didn’t turn up anything.

 The day after our long detour from Ji’an we set off back to Dandong.
 We had planned to start driving down the Sino-Korean border from Linjiang.
 Unfortunately we ended up 90km off course so we would only get to do it from Ji’an.